“How…? Why…? What the hell is this…?” Pam took a few steps back, grabbing the side of a nearby desk to prevent herself from falling over.

 Charlotte now ran up, with Brandon, Jerry, and Winona hiding behind her.
 Adam was startled at the fear in their eyes.

 “I have to apologize…” Charlotte paused.
 “Adam.
 I know I said we don’t have time to waste, and that’s true.
-However, like Faith said, you don’t have to be so harsh.
-Especially with someone—I assume—you think of as your own mother…”
+However, don’t go breaking down doors, okay?”

 “I…” Adam glanced back at Pam in horror, then slowly down toward the remains of the door.

 “Brandon’s being reasonable for once—wow,” Emma commented.
 “But, he’s right.
-We get it, Adam.
-No need to destroy property—”
+We get it, Adam.”

 “It’s okay, you guys.”
 Pam stood up from her desk, wiping away her tears.
-“When he broke the door down, he didn’t have a look of rage.
-He was concerned.
-And I think I shouldn’t… hide things from any of you…”
+“He’s just concerned.
+I think I shouldn’t… hide things from any of you…”